cookpete/auto-changelog/README.md

-      --issue-pattern [regex]         # override regex pattern for issues in commit messages --breaking-pattern [regex]      # regex pattern for breaking change commits --ignore-commit-pattern [regex] # pattern to ignore when parsing commits --starting-commit [hash]        # starting commit to use for changelog generation --tag-prefix [prefix]           # prefix used in version tags, default: v --include-branch [branch]       # one or more branches to include commits from, comma separated --release-summary               # display tagged commit message body as release summary -V, --version                       # output the version number
+      --issue-pattern [regex]         # override regex pattern for issues in commit messages --breaking-pattern [regex]      # regex pattern for breaking change commits --ignore-commit-pattern [regex] # pattern to ignore when parsing commits --tag-pattern [regex]           # override regex pattern for release tags --tag-prefix [prefix]           # prefix used in version tags, default: v --starting-commit [hash]        # starting commit to use for changelog generation --include-branch [branch]       # one or more branches to include commits from, comma separated --release-summary               # display tagged commit message body as release summary -V, --version                       # output the version number